UVAFME/UVAFME.github.io/howtorun.md

 8. *UVAFME2018_climate_ex.csv*
 9. *UVAFME2018_climate_ex_stddev.csv*

+An optional *UVAFME2018_climate_GCM.csv* file can be used for a non-linear climate change application (i.e. from a GCM file).
 These files must have this exact naming convention or UVAFME will not recognize them and you will get an I/O runtime error.

 ## Running UVAFME